Skip to content

 7. Define payroll processing responsibilities

 A payroll policy should state who is responsible for payroll processing, whether it is an internal HR team, an accountant, or an external payroll service.
-This ensures accountability and prevents errors.
+This creates accountability and prevents errors.
 For example, if a company uses payroll software such as ADP or QuickBooks, the policy should mention who will enter and approve payroll data.

 8. Set procedures for payroll corrections and disputes